24 different ways to earn money from photography

-Try to book as many jobs as you can and make sure to include your best shots in your portfolio.
+Try to book as many jobs as possible and include your best shots in your portfolio.
 An impressive portfolio is key to winning gigs and clients.

 Your potential clients should be able to access your work if they’re interested in your services.
-Apart from your portfolio, consider a website that features some of your photographs and leverage your social pages like Instagram to give your audience a glimpse of your skills.
+Besides your portfolio, consider a website that features some of your photographs and leverage your social pages like Instagram to give your audience a glimpse of your skills.

 Take your photography to the next level

-For the next step to landing gigs—finding leads—head over to Airtasker and look for photography jobs.
-You can explore various photography service needs from a wide range of clients and niches.
-Secure your next gig on Airtasker today.
+For the next step to landing gigs, head to Airtasker to look for photography jobs.
+You can explore various photography service needs from various clients and niches.
+Secure your next gig and get paid to take pictures today.